Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Methodology

 Simpson's Paradox is a statistical phenomenon wherein a trend that appears in several groups of data disappears or reverses when these groups are combined.
-Within the framework of Pearl's structural causal models (SCMs), this paradox is not a mathematical anomaly but a consequence of misinterpreting causal relationships from observational data.
-Specifically, it arises when a confounding variable influences both the treatment and the outcome, creating a spurious correlation that can obscure the true causal effect.
+This effect is particularly common when analyzing observational data to evaluate, for instance, the efficacy of a medical \textit{treatment} on a patient's \textit{outcome}.
+Within the framework of Pearl's structural causal models (SCMs), the paradox is understood not as a mathematical anomaly but as a consequence of misinterpreting these causal relationships.
+Specifically, it often arises when a hidden confounding variable influences both the treatment and the outcome, creating a spurious correlation that can obscure the true causal effect.

 In the scenario modeled in this work, the paradox is driven by a confounder, Gender (G), which affects both the Treatment (T) administered and the final Outcome (O).
-This causal structure can be represented by a Directed Acyclic Graph (DAG), as shown in Fig.~\ref{fig:dag_obs}.
+This causal structure can be represented by a DAG, as shown in Fig.~\ref{fig:dag_obs}.
 The confounder G has a direct causal influence on both T ($G \rightarrow T$) and O ($G \rightarrow O$), while T also has a direct influence on O ($T \rightarrow O$).
 The path $G \rightarrow T$ represents the confounding bias, such as a propensity for one gender to receive a particular treatment more often than the other.
 To resolve the paradox, we must distinguish between two types of conditional probabilities:

 \begin{enumerate} \item \textbf{Observational Probability, $P(O|T)$:} This corresponds to the passive observation of ``the probability of a good Outcome, given that we \textit{see} a subject has taken the Treatment.''
 This probability incorporates not only the direct causal effect of T on O but also the spurious correlation created by the confounding path through G. Simpson's Paradox manifests in this observational distribution.